-Kenneth McKenzie, nicknamed the “King of the Missouri,” was a fur trader for the American Fur Company who controlled a territory larger than most European nations.
+Kenneth McKenzie nicknamed the “King of the Missouri,” was a fur trader for the American Fur Company who controlled a territory larger than most European nations.

 To McKenzie fell the responsible task of carrying the trade into those hostile regions from which the traders had always been driven.
 He was very ambitious and entered this new field with great enthusiasm and untiring energy.
-Within four years, he occupied the entire trade area with posts at the mouth of the Yellowstone, Bighorn, and the Marias Rivers.
-He established the noted post of Fort Union in present-day North Dakota — the best built and equipped post west of the Mississippi River.
+Within four years, he occupied the entire trade area with posts at the mouth of the Yellowstone, Bighorn, and Marias Rivers.
+He established the noted post of Fort Union in present-day North Dakota — the best-built and equipped post west of the Mississippi River.

 By 1833, the American Fur Company controlled the entire Missouri River area, and McKenzie was widely considered the “King of the Missouri.”
 From his headquarters at Fort Union, McKenzie ruled over an extent of country greater than that of many a notable empire in history.
 His outposts were hundreds of miles away; his parties of trappers roamed far and wide through the vast mountains.
 From every direction, tribes of roving Indians came to his post to trade.
 Altogether, it was a remarkable business that he ran and one that only a man of great ability could have handled so successfully.
 He was universally feared and respected, while his immediate subordinates in charge of the various posts considered him not merely their superior but a friend.
 His correspondence with them shows superior diplomatic skills.
 He could, with equal facility, praise well-doing, administer mild censure to rob it of all bitterness or bear down with merciless weight upon those who deserved it.